bxlab/cmdb-quantbio/assignments/bootcamp/linear_regression/assignment/index.md

 ## Assignment Overview

 The goal of this exercise is to use linear regression and other statistical methods to investigate the relationship between paternal age, maternal age, and the number of de novo mutations (DNMs) in a proband (offspring).
-Today's assignment will build familiarity with manipulating tabular datasets containining mixed data types.
+Today's assignment will build familiarity with working with data frames.
 Specifically, you will import a table of de novo mutations and will manipulate it to calculate the number of maternal and paternal DNMs per individual, which you will then model with linear regression.

 ## Data